 This site is a collection of guides, notes, and troubleshooting help with the technology I have been using lately.
-I hope to share my learnings with readers and offer some 1:1 instruction if there is interest in such.
+I hope to share my learnings with readers to reduce their frustration in continuously-evolving software.
 I am creating simple and easy-to-follow guides that I wish someone had written for me to follow when I was getting started along the self-hosted rabbit hole.

 For employment or contractual opportunities, please contact me with one of the methods in the sidebar